awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 + Use the `aws:sourceVpc` condition key to grant or restrict access to a secret based on the VPC that hosts the private endpoint\.

 **Note**
 Use caution when you create IAM and secret policies based on your VPC endpoint\.
-If a policy statement requires that requests come from a particular VPC or VPC endpoint, then requests from other AWS services that access the secret on your behalf might fail\.
+If a policy statement requires the requests to originate from a particular VPC or VPC endpoint, then requests from other AWS services accessing the secret on your behalf might fail\.
 For more information, see [Using VPC Endpoint Conditions in Policies with Secrets Manager Permissions](reference_iam-permissions.md#iam-contextkeys-vpcendpoint)\.
 Also, the `aws:sourceIP` condition key isn't effective when the request comes from an Amazon VPC endpoint\.
 To restrict requests to a VPC endpoint, use the `aws:sourceVpce` or `aws:sourceVpc` condition keys\.
 For more information, see [VPC Endpoints \- Controlling the Use of Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.

 For example, the following sample secret policy allows a user to perform Secrets Manager operations only when the request comes through the specified VPC endpoint\.

-When a user makes a request to Secrets Manager, the VPC endpoint ID in the request is compared to the `aws:sourceVpce` condition key value in the policy\.
-If they don't match, then the request is denied\.
+When a user sends a request to Secrets Manager, Secrets Manager compares the VPC endpoint ID in the request to the `aws:sourceVpce` condition key value in the policy\.
+If they don't match, Secrets Manager denies the request\.

 To use a policy like this one, replace the placeholder AWS account ID and VPC endpoint IDs with valid values for your account\.